casualcore/casual/middleware/configuration/documentation/domain.operation.md

 This is the runtime configuration for a casual domain.

-Most of the _sections_ has a property `note` for the user to provide descriptions of the documentation.
+Most of the _sections_ have a property `note` for the user to provide descriptions of the documentation.
-The examples further down uses this to make it easier to understand the examples by them self.
-But can of course be used as a mean to help document actual production configuration.
+The examples further down uses this to make it easier to understand the examples by themselves.
+But they can of course be used as a means to help document actual production configuration.

 The following _sections_ can be used: